kmsholcomb/DW-Homebrew/Special Moves.md

 ### Encumbrance
 When you **make a move while carrying weight**, you may be encumbered.
 If your weight carried is:

-* Equal to or less than your Load, you suffer no penalty
+* Equal to or less than your Load, you suffer no penalty.
-* Less than or equal to your Load +2, you have *Disadvantage* going forward until you lighten your burden
+* Less than or equal to your Load +2, you have *Disadvantage*.
 * Greater than your Load +2, you have a choice: drop at least 1 weight and roll with *Disadvantage*, or automatically miss the roll.
 ### End of Session
 When you **reach the end of a session**, choose one of your bonds that you feel is resolved (completely explored, no longer relevant, or otherwise).
 Ask the player of the character you have the bond with if they agree.
 If they do, mark XP and write a new bond with whomever you wish.